THE COBB 101 CLASS IS RESUMING FROM ITS PANDEMIC DELAY

-Cobb County staff is excited to announce the 2019 Cobb 101 Citizens Government Academy.
+Cobb County staff is excited to announce the Cobb 101 Citizens Government Academy.
 This academy is a ten-week course designed to provide an in-depth look at the many functions of county government.
 It will be held at various government buildings throughout Cobb County, allowing participants to experience all Cobb has to offer fully.
 Participants are allowed to miss only one class during the 10-week course.

 The 2020 class will be limited to 30 participants, who must be 18 years old and Cobb residents or business owners.
 Those who are running for office are ineligible to participate.